facebook

 2. Off-Center Facing the Door

-Bed Off-Center Facing the Door
+Wooden floor with a Bed Off-Center Facing the Door

 Placing the bed off-center with the headboard against the wall opposite the door is a popular option for both large and small rooms.
 This positioning allows a bigger piece of furniture (like a wardrobe or bookshelf) to fill the larger space on the more exposed side of the wall, which is often more practical.
 For example, you might set up a desk on the larger side for a private home office.

 You’ll still have some room on the other side of the bed, allowing you to set up a nightstand and maintain a smooth footpath.
-This is similar to the best bed position in feng shui, known as the “commanding position,” from which you can see the door, but you’re not directly in front of the doorway.
+This is similar to the best bed position, specifically in bedroom feng shui, known as the “commanding position,” from which you can see the door, but you’re not directly in front of the doorway.
 It’s also favored in feng shui because it allows for a smooth flow of energy throughout the room.

 If you live in a bustling household, this position provides a bit of privacy because it interrupts the direct line of sight from the doorway.
 And if you have a bathroom door in your room, keeping the bed away from the door might be necessary.